 mathematicians, physicists, join in! the horn torus is worth and necessary to be treated scientifically: the horn torus is an excellent graphical

 representation of complex numbers, a compactification with considerable more properties than the Riemann sphere has, it connects zero and infinity in

 an amazing way, can be dynamised by two independent turns, rotation around the axis and revolution around the torus bulge, what creates an incredible

-complexity and forms a coherent comprehensive entity, also explaining the self-interacting capability and fractal order of complex numbers, and
+complexity and forms a coherent comprehensive entity, also explaining the potential for self-interaction and fractal order of complex numbers, and

-finally - most important - horn tori can be interlaced into one another and so symbolise interactions between entities, easily interpretable as
+finally - most important - horn tori can be interlaced into one another and so very well symbolise correlation between entities, easily interpretable

 as physical objects: 'space', 'time', 'particles', 'forces' ... (→